uleelx/FlatDB/README.md

 local flatdb = require("flatdb")

 -- open a directory as a database
--- 'db' is just a plain empty Lua table that can contain books local db = flatdb("./db")
+-- 'db' is just a plain empty Lua table that can contain pages local db = flatdb("./db")

--- open or create a book named "default"
+-- open or create a page named "default"
 -- it is also a plain empty Lua table where key-value pair stored in if not db.default then
 	db.default = {}
 end

--- extend db methods for getting values from 'default' book flatdb.hack.get = function(db, key)
+-- extend db methods for getting values from 'default' page flatdb.hack.get = function(db, key)
 	return db.default[key]
 end

--- extend db methods for setting values to 'default' book flatdb.hack.set = function(db, key, value)
+-- extend db methods for setting values to 'default' page flatdb.hack.set = function(db, key, value)
 	db.default[key] = value
 end